 All of our Board members, staff and physicians are committed to providing the highest quality of health care for the people and communities we serve.
 As a health-care provider in Ontario we are subject to the provisions under the Public Hospitals Act.

 - Acute and chronic care

 - 24 hour emergency services

 - Family medicine clinics

 - General surgery and anesthesia

-- Referral services and tertiary care beyond WAHA is provided primarily by Kingston General Hospital and the Timmins District Hospital
+- Specialty services are provided by Kingston Health Science Centre and the Timmins and District Hospital

 WAHA is proudly affiliated with Queen’s University, the University of Toronto and McMaster University.